SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-19-politics-vs-mask-and-vaccine-use.md

 The consequences of slow/low vaccination rates are that viral variants are inevitably taking over, one of which will eventually have an escape mutation to evade current vaccines.
 Then we'll need _booster_ vaccines again.
-Fortunatley, we know that those are [already under development]({{ site.baseurl }}/variants-vs-vaccines/#mrna-vaccines-and-boosters-for-variants), and that
+Fortunately, we know that those are [already under development]({{ site.baseurl }}/variants-vs-vaccines/#mrna-vaccines-and-boosters-for-variants), and that
 [the FDA is prepared for accelerated approvals like the yearly flu virus variant vaccines]({{ site.baseurl }}/variants-vs-vaccines/#what-about-the-fda).